 It may offer a little sneak preview of what a Romney presidency will be like.
-And make no mistake, barring war with Syria or some other dramatic October surprise, Romney will now win this election in a landslide.
-At least, that is my humble opinion, as one who loves and reads history.
-The economy will decide that.
+And barring war with Syria or some other dramatic October surprise, Romney may well win this election.
+The economy should decide that.

 It turns out that Mitt Romney and other Republican operatives were apparently very much aware of what was going on at the precinct, county, district and state conventions.
 This was not greedy state and country chairmen wanting to hang onto power so they could go to the RNC as delegates and get drunk.
 The hardball tactics were apparently approved and refined from state to state from Iowa, where the state chairman got money for the GOP and promises and conveniently kept a Santorum popularity vote win and a Ron Paul delegate win, out of the news for months, all the way to Tampa, where pudgy, Romney Brownshirt goons raced along the streets in golf cart-like vehicles, looking for demonstrators to divert into chain fence cages beyond view of the media.
 Welcome to Romney’s America.

 Remember Arizona?
 Where there were accusations of voter fraud and physical violence against Ron Paul delegates?
 Where delegates were sweated out, kept in 100 degree temperatures without air conditioning and without breaks for water or toilet, in hopes of getting them to give up?